Barbara Everett

-Barbara Everett (born 1932) is a Canadian-born British academic and literary critic, whose work has appeared frequently in the London Review of Books and The Independent.
+Barbara Everett (September 1932 – 4 April 2025) was a Canadian-born British academic and literary critic, whose work appeared frequently in the London Review of Books and The Independent.
 In addition to her own publications, she is recognised as a leading Shakespeare scholar.

 Everett was born in Montreal, Canada.
-A graduate of St Hilda's College, Oxford, she is a retired Fellow of Somerville College.
-She was married to the late Oxford scholar of English literature, Emrys Jones, with whom she appeared in the 1996 documentary Looking for Richard.
+She read English at St Hilda's College, Oxford, from 1951 to 1954.
+At the time of her death, she was a retired Fellow of Somerville College.
+She was married to the Oxford scholar of English literature, Emrys Jones, with whom she appeared in the 1996 documentary Looking for Richard.